sozu/py-pyracmon/README.md

 )
 ```

-Data fetching operations return model instance where each attribute holds a value of the column of the same name.
+Data fetching operations return model instance(s).
+Model instance has attributes each of which holds a value of the column of the same name.

 ```
 # Fetch a record by primary key.